Your nominated supervisor or next most senior manager:

 Please note: your supervisor or senior manager has a duty of care for your health and wellbeing, as well as certain obligations under the relevant health and safety legislation.
 Therefore, based on the circumstances of your issue, they may need to escalate the complaint to meet legislative or regulatory obligations, even under circumstances where you do not wish to have the matter escalated and ask them to not do so.

-HR Advisors provide the first level service, support and advice in all areas of human resource and employment matters to the staff and supervisors across the University.
-Advisors can refer queries to a second service level when more specialised advice is required.
-HR Advisors are normally the first point of contact for advice covering the following policies, procedures or queries: recruitment, people management practices, managing for performance, work health and safety, payroll, leave, academic workload, separation of employment, superannuation, and other employment terms and conditions.
-Contact the HR Advisory Service on ext 4222 or HR@acu.edu.au
+HR Business Partners provide the first level service, support and advice in all areas of human resource and employment matters to the staff and supervisors across the University.
+HR Business Partners can refer queries to a second service level when more specialised advice is required.
+HR Business Partners are normally the first point of contact for advice covering the following policies, procedures or queries: recruitment, people management practices, managing for performance, work health and safety, payroll, leave, academic workload, separation of employment, superannuation, and other employment terms and conditions.
+Contact HR on ext 4222 or HR@acu.edu.au

 Providing advice to a staff member on the processes of lodging a grievance or bullying complaint;